 The main role of the ward committee is to make sure that voters are involved in and informed about council decisions that affect their lives.
-The ward committees should be set up in a way that it can reach most sectors and areas in the ward.
+The ward committees should be set up in a way that they can reach most sectors and areas in the ward.

 The ward committee's main tasks are to communicate and consult with the community in respect of development and service plans.
-It has no formal powers however to force the council to do anything.
+It has no formal powers, however to force the council to do anything.
 The council should provide support, for example, providing publicity for meetings, giving financial and administrative support to enable ward committees to do their work.
+This is a summary of their tasks: